karlwennerstrom/Simple-CRUD-Node-JS-and-React/README.md

 7. Start the backend server:

-npm start
+node .\src\server\server

 ### Frontend Setup

-1. Navigate to the `frontend` directory from the project root:
+1. Navigate to the `frontend` directory from the project root located in  .\src:

 cd src